-- Faster Wireless Networking Faster data transfers mean increased productivity.
-With the WNA-1330 in your laptop PC, you will have the flexibility of wireless networking speeds that save you time and money. - Compatible with 802.11b and 802.11g Devices Fully compatible with the IEEE 802.11b and 802.11g standards, the WNA-1330 can connect with existing 802.11b or 802.11g compliant routers, access points and cards.
-That means you can still communicate with colleagues and friends while you have the ability to link to even more wireless networks. - Better Security with 802.1x and WPA With the WNA-1330 in your laptop PC you can securely connect to a wireless network using 802.1x for wireless authentication, as well as WPA (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available. - 32-bit Cardbus Performance/Plug & Play Connectivity The WNA-1330 is a powerful 32-bit Notebook Adapter that installs quickly and easily into laptop PCs, and when used with other D-Link Wireless G products will automatically connect to the network out of the box. - User-friendly configuration and diagnostic utilities.
+- Faster Wireless Networking Enable wireless connectivity on your notebook computer with the WNA-2330.
+With the performance of D-Link's RangeBooster G[TM] line of wireless products, the WNA-2330 delivers an unsurpassed wireless experience.
+Perform multiple network tasks at once with the speed provided by this Wireless Adapter. - Compatible with 802.11b and 802.11g Devices Fully compatible with the IEEE 802.11b and 802.11g standards, the WNA-2330 can connect with existing 802.11b or 802.11g compliant routers, access points and cards.
+That means you can still communicate with colleagues and friends while you have the ability to link to even more wireless networks. - Better Security with 802.1x and WPA With the WNA-2330 in your laptop PC you can securely connect to a wireless network using 802.1x for wireless authentication, as well as WPA (Wi-Fi Protected Access) providing you a much higher level of security for your data and communication than has previously been available. - 32-bit Cardbus Performance/Plug & Play Connectivity The WNA-2330 is a powerful 32-bit Notebook Adapter that installs quickly and easily into laptop PCs, and when used with other D-Link RangeBooster G[TM] products will automatically connect to the network out of the box.

+• User-friendly configuration and diagnostic utilities.